Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

 The logic of color sorting is to locate block and print the location coordinate in terminal.
 This process includes color recognition and target position detection.

 The first part is color recognition.
 Perform Gaussian filter first to reduce noises of image.
 Convert the object color through Lab color space.
-You can refer to the content in folder “  [OpenCV Basic Lesson/3.
-Color Space Learning]()” to learn about Lab color space
+You can refer to the content in folder "[**OpenCV Basic Lesson/3.
+Color Space Learning**]()" to learn about Lab color space

 Recognize the color of the object in circle through color threshold.
 Then perform masking on image.
 Mask is to hide the whole or part of the processing image with the designated image, figure or object.